-If you invest in our securities, your interest will be immediately and substantially diluted to the extent of the difference between the public offering price per share of our common stock and the pro forma net tangible book value per share of our common stock after giving effect to this offering.
+If you invest in our common stock, your interest will be immediately and substantially diluted to the extent of the difference between the public offering price per share of our common stock and the pro forma net tangible book value per share of our common stock after giving effect to this offering.

-Our pro forma net tangible book value as of December 31, 2012 was [] or [] per share of common stock, based upon 3,241,500 shares outstanding.
-After giving effect to the sale of the shares and warrants in this offering at the assumed public offering price of \$7.90 per share and [0.01] per warrant, at December 31, 2012, after deducting underwriting discounts and commissions and other estimated offering expenses payable by us, our pro forma as adjusted net tangible book value at December 31, 2012 would have been approximately \$25,441,000, or \$4.85 per share.
-This represents an immediate increase in pro forma net tangible book value of approximately \$0.60 per share to our existing stockholders, and an immediate dilution of \$3.05 per share to investors purchasing shares in the offering.
+Our pro forma net tangible book value as of , 2012 was \$ or \$ per share of common stock, based upon shares outstanding, after giving effect to issuances of warrants from January 1, 2012 through and immediately prior to the date of this offering.
+After giving effect to the sale of the shares in this offering at the assumed public offering price of \$, 2012 , after deducting underwriting discounts and commissions and other estimated offering expenses payable by us, our pro forma as adjusted net tangible book value at , 2012 would have been approximately , or \$ per share.
+This represents an immediate increase in pro forma net tangible book value of approximately \$ per share to our existing stockholders, and an immediate dilution of \$ per share to investors purchasing shares in the offering.

-Dilution in pro forma net tangible book value per share represents the difference between the amount per share paid by purchasers of our common stock and warrants in this offering and the pro forma net tangible book value per share of our common stock immediately after this offering.
+Dilution in pro forma net tangible book value per share represents the difference between the amount per share paid by purchasers of our common stock in this offering and the pro forma net tangible book value per share of our common stock immediately after this offering.

-The following table illustrates the per share dilution to investors purchasing securities in the offering:
+The following table illustrates the per share dilution to investors purchasing shares in the offering:

-Assumed public offering price per share \$ 7.90 Pro forma net tangible book value per share as of December 31, 2012 \$16,868,000 Increase in net tangible book value per share attributable to this offering \$ 8,573,000 Pro forma as adjusted net tangible book value per share after this offering \$ 4.85 Dilution in pro forma net tangible book value per share to new investors \$ 3.05
+Assumed public offering price per share \$ Pro forma net tangible book value per share as of, 2012 \$ Increase in net tangible book value per share attributable to this offering \$ Pro forma as adjusted net tangible book value per share after this offering \$ Dilution in pro forma net tangible book value per share to new investors \$

 The information above assumes that the underwriters do not exercise their over-allotment option.
-If the underwriters exercise their over-allotment option in full, the pro-forma as adjusted net tangible book value will increase to [] per share, representing an immediate increase to existing stockholders of [] per share and an immediate dilution of [] per share to new investors.
+If the underwriters exercise their over-allotment option in full, the pro forma as adjusted net tangible book value will increase to \$ per share, representing an immediate increase to existing stockholders of \$ per share and an immediate dilution of \$ per share to new investors.
 If any shares are issued upon exercise of outstanding options or warrants, new investors will experience further dilution.

-The following table sets forth, on a pro forma as adjusted basis as of December 31, 2012, the number of shares of our common stock purchased from or issued by us, the total cash consideration paid for these shares and the average price per share paid by existing stockholders and the new investors in this offering (based upon, in the case of new investors, an assumed public offering price of \$7.90 per share) before deducting underwriting discounts and commissions and our estimated offering expenses:
+The following table sets forth, as of , 2012, the number of shares of our common stock purchased from or issued by us, the total cash consideration paid for these shares and the average price per share paid by existing stockholders and the new investors in this offering (based upon, in the case of new investors, an assumed initial public offering price of \$ per share) before deducting underwriting discounts and commissions and our estimated offering expenses: